pratyush3060/Portfolio/DEPLOYMENT.md

 - GitHub repository with the code
 - Render account ([sign up for free](https://render.com))
 - MongoDB Atlas database (or other MongoDB instance)
+  - **Important**: You must whitelist `0.0.0.0/0` (allow access from anywhere) in MongoDB Atlas Network Access, as Render's IPs are dynamic.

 ## One-Time Setup on Render